 Puk, the artist

-Puk is a female installation & visual artist.
+Petra-Puk Bresser (known by all simply as Puk) is a female installation & visual artist.
 Born in The Hague – the Netherlands (1972).
-From an early age she is into drawing, painting, photography and the dark room.
+From an early age she is into drawing, painting, photography (old, analogue techniques) and philosophy.
 During her childhood she moved almost every two years.
 She enjoyed the novelty of new surroundings and new people.
 These frequent changes, clearly formed her.
-She’s outgoing and openly curious about anything and everything.
+She’s outgoing and openly curious about anything, everything and everyone.
 Because of her curiosity, she’s always asking questions and embarking on journeys to find possible answers.
 During her early twenties she started to travel and live abroad for about ten years.
-Working as an outdoor instructor and scuba instructor, she literally played with the experience of 3D.
+Working as an outdoor- and scuba instructor, she literally played with the experience of 3D.
 Being adventurous she pushed the boundaries during scuba diving.
-This ultimately let to a forced change of carrier.
-This journey let her back to an old love; photography.
+This ultimately let to a forced change of carrier and let her back to an old love; the arts.

 Installation & visual artist